miniconomy2025/docs/apis/commercial-bank/api.md

     - Returns success / failure + reason
     - Disallow transactions where `from == to`
     - Disallow transactions of amount <= 0
+    - Notifies the receiving party that they've received money (via their notification URL)

 - **Loans**
   - INFO: